Xi'an On a Budget

 Xi'an has a temperate climate with hot and humid summers and cold and dry winters.
 The city gets most of its rain between the months of July and October.
 Snow falls occasionally but it usually does not last long.
 Thunderstorms are not uncommon in the summer months.

-In addition to the Terracotta Warriors, there are a good number of sights in the area worth exploring.
+In addition to the Terracotta Warriors, there are a good number of other things to do in Xi'an that are worth exploring.
 In particular, it's worth going to the Shaanxi Historic Museum, the Forest of Steles, Wolong Temple, Big Goose Pagoda, Little Goose Pagoda, the Bell Towers, the Grand Mosque, the Eight Immortals Temple, DaMing Palace and Park, and Shaanxi Intanglibe Cultural Heritage Museum.
 Outside of town there are a good number of historic sights as well.
 In addition to the Terracotta Warriors, you can visit Qin ShiHuang Mausoleum, Huaqing Palace, the Banpo Village Ruins, Famen Temple, and many more notable sights.

 Even though most visitors come to Xi'an for the Terracotta Warriors, they are surprised to find a pleasant city in and of itself.
 Once you get to Xi'an, plan to stay for a while.
 There's more to the city than the Terracotta Warriors.
 Make sure you spend an evening in the Muslim Quarter sampling some street food.
 This neighborhood comes to life at night when everybody is out and about.